You must register URLs with VAddy’s servers before you can scan them.

 Browser proxy settings

-Check the IP address and port number of VAddy's proxy server by selecting Proxy Crawling from the left sidebar.
+You will first need to change your browser’s proxy settings.
+To find the IP address and port number to use, open VAddy’s admin console and select Proxy Crawling from the left sidebar.

 Sample proxy settings in Firefox

 Configure Firefox’s proxy settings as follows.

 - Under the Network Proxy section, click Settings…